hertze/Halation/README.md

 4. Start Photoshop and make sure **Halation** shows up in the menu File/Automate.

-5. Install the Photoshop actions by double-clicking on the file **Halation.atn**, or by loading it in the Actions palette.
+5. Install the Photoshop actions by double-clicking on the files **Halation.atn** and **Halation-mono.atn**, or by loading it in the Actions palette.

 ## How to run